laminas/laminas-hydrator/docs/book/v4/strategy.md

 ### Laminas\\Hydrator\\Strategy\\BooleanStrategy

+> Deprecated since version 4.2.0.
+Use the [ScalarTypeStrategy](#laminashydratorstrategyscalartypestrategy] instead.

 This strategy converts values into Booleans and vice versa.
 It expects two arguments at the constructor, which are used to define value maps for `true` and `false`.